lundeen-bryan/EZLogger_SLN/.notes/About ConfigHelper.md

 ## 8. User Story

-> As a **user of EZLogger**, I want the system to automatically manage my configuration files so I don't have to manually create or edit JSON files in my Documents folder.
+> As a **user of EZLogger**, I want the system to automatically manage my configuration files so I don't have to manually create or edit JSON files on my computer.

 ---